 Carrollwood Bat Removal

-Bats are nocturnal creatures, so you’ll likely spot them flying around your home at night.
+Bats are night-flying creatures so they will likely be visible at night.
 If there’s a colony living in your attic or walls and leaving droppings behind, it can be pretty disturbing to see them flying around your house.
 They can also transmit diseases such as bat guano, which could cause serious health problems to people.

-Once you have confirmed that there is a problem with bats, it’s time for experts to help.
-If left untreated, these animals could cause severe damage and pose serious health risks.
+Once you’ve confirmed a bat problem, it’s time to call for help from experts; if left untreated, these animals can cause serious damage and pose health risks.
 Although bats look harmless, their guano can be full of harmful spores.
 This infection can cause histoplasmosis.
 It is a condition that often causes flu-like symptoms and worsens over time.
 If you have any questions about bat control or handling of a bat problem, contact AAAC Wildlife Removal for information and assistance.

 Bat Extermination vs. Bat Removal